deep87v/deep87v/README.md

-- 👋 Hi, I’m @deep87v
+- 👋 Hi, I’m Deepchandra
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Terraform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me ...
+- 📫 How to reach me deep111444@gmail.com

 <!---
 deep87v/deep87v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.